naddeok96/ball_and_pipe_control/README.md

 # Ball and Pipe Control System
 MATLAB codes to open serial communication with a ball and pipe system.
 The system is made of a vertical cylinder with a ping pong ball controlled by a fan on the bottom and height measured by a time of flight sensor on top.
 The objective is to balance the ball at a target altitude.
+To acomplish this objective, the group chose a PLC controller, which will be explained more in depth.
 All files besides README.m, SCFBA Specification Sheet.pdf, and plc_controller.m were provided by Kyle Naddeo, but the group adjusted them according to our PLC design.

 PLC is a type of machine learning in which the outputs are changed continously through the measurements of inputs and code that controls the interaction between inputs and outputs.
 For this project, the input comes from the measurement of the height sensor, the program is plc_controller.m file, and the output is the fan strength, which is controlled by PWM.
+The plc_controller.m file code can be changed, based on where the user wants the ball to hover.
+A range is given in this code where the ball will stop, though it might increase and decrease slightly to adjust itself.

 .gitignore